-I've used both NordVPN and ExpressVPN extensively while working remotely from Thailand, Portugal, and Mexico.
-Both are excellent, but they serve different types of remote workers.
+Extensive testing of both NordVPN and ExpressVPN while working remotely from Thailand, Portugal, and Mexico reveals that both are excellent, but they serve different types of remote workers.
 Here's the brutal truth after months of real-world testing.

 Quick Verdict